brson/soroban-wasm-fuzz-test/notes.md

 the basic problems that need to be solved.

 I think it is doable, but the effort is significant.

-Ultimately the compilation pipeline will change enough that we'll probably want a `soroban fuzz` command to encapsulate/replace `cargo-fuzz`.
+We'll end up doing at least the following:

+- modifying `wasmi` to register branches and function entries for every wasm module
+- implementing a custom `__sanitizer_symbolize_pc` function to symbolize both native and wasm function names
+- implementing a `soroban fuzz` command to either wrap or replace `cargo-fuzz`, because `cargo-fuzz` will need to be invoked with `--sanitizer=none`.

+---

 There are three basic components that collaborate to fuzz LLVM-compiled code: